Equality and Diversity

 We are committed to challenging discrimination and promoting equality both as an employer and a major provider of health care services.
 We aim to make sure that equality and diversity is at the centre of our work, and is embedded into our core business activities.

 We are committed to involving patients, carers, staff and local communities in our equality and diversity work.
-We are working in partnership with the other major NHS trusts in Leeds and local community groups to implement the new national Equality Delivery System (EDS).
-As part of a wider review of our equality and diversity work across the Trust, we used the EDS framework to help us assess our equality performance, identify information gaps and set our equality objectives for 2012 - 2016.
+We are working in partnership with the other major NHS trusts in Leeds and local community groups to implement the NHS Equality Delivery System (EDS) as part of this work.
+If you would like to know more about our equality and diversity work, please contact: